 We the undersigned agree with the above stated “proportion of work undertaken” for each of the above published peer-reviewed manuscripts contributing to this thesis:

 Notice of Intention to Submit

-At least three months before you expect to submit your thesis you should indicate intended submission using the Research Management System.
-This is to allow your department to make the necessary arrangements for your examination in good time.
+At least three months before you expect to submit your thesis you should indicate intended submission by forwarding a <Notice of Intention to Submit form> to your Faculty/School.
+This is to allow your Faculty/School to make the necessary arrangements for your examination in good time.
 You do not need to be over exact in calculating your submission date (as long as this is before the absolute deadline).
 Before submitting your thesis, you should check carefully that it is the version you wish to be examined, and that it contains no accidental errors or omissions.
 Please note you may not retract your thesis once it has been submitted.

-After the student has notified their intention to submit via the Research Management System the student will normally no longer be able to apply for an extension of candidature.
+After the student has notified their intention to submit the student will normally no longer be able to apply for an extension of candidature.

-1. The student notifies of their intention to submit a thesis (via Research Management System) three months prior to the expected submission date;
+1. The student notifies of their intention to submit a thesis three months prior to the expected submission date;

 2. The supervisor records whether approval has been granted if the thesis is to be submitted prior to the student’s minimum candidature date (see Guide to Research Degree Candidature for details on early submission);

 3. The supervisor records whether a request for a bar on access will be or has been requested;